gbisaga/devops/aws-devops-todo.md

 - Think about how I would actually implement.
   - If want to work on multiple versions with testing, need to maintain multiple CodeCommit branches, which means multiple CodeBuilds or pipelines
   - Draw diagram of what is being proposed.
 If you can't have paper, make diagram with fingers.
+- For multiple answer questions
+  - First thing to do: ask yourself which category the question belongs to
+  - Category 1: need to select more than one working together
+    - "What steps should the team take to satisfy this requirement?"
+    - Example: DNS Failover record + DNS Health checks
-- For multiple answer questions, usually groups of answers
+    - Some of these have groups of answers
       - If 2/5, probably two groups of answers, one with 2 and one with 3
       - Examine the group with shortest answers first
     -   Find best answer in that group - helps eliminate answers in the other groups
+  - Category 2: But sometimes just more than one way to do it - alternate solutions
+    - "Which of the following solutions can help you achieve this requirement?"
+- Steps in the answer aren't necessarily in order - only if they explicitly mention ordering

-Before the exam
+### Before the exam
 - Review all the "KEY IDEA", "NOTE", and "??" items
 - Read blue/green https://d0.awsstatic.com/whitepapers/AWS_Blue_Green_Deployments.pdf (this should help the deployment modes table)
 - Find all the services with notifications and list together in a document